tartavull/context/docs/concept.md

 ## The Solution: Keep Conversations Short and Focused

-Orchestrator is a conversation router that recursively decomposes complex tasks into minimal sub-tasks, solving each in isolation with optimal performance.
+Context is a conversation router that recursively decomposes complex tasks into minimal sub-tasks, solving each in isolation with optimal performance.
 Instead of fighting the multi-turn degradation problem, we architect around it by keeping each LLM interaction within its optimal performance zone.
+Never lose context.

 ## How It Works